gbrault/jpjwidgets/README.md

 * **Base Framework**: Jupyter Lab + Jupyter ipywidgets + Jupyter Server proxy
 * **Copy**: notebook, python file and subdirectories widgets and modules -- just for LoadJavascriptModules (including content) in a Jupyter Lab directory
 * create the widgets directory in the above (if not created for LoadJavascriptModules)
+* git clone might be a friend for the above
 * **Run**: The notebooks

 ## Notebooks and Python file